Sonnysam/social-distancing-system/README.md

 ## Social Distancing System
 An Arduino system built with an ultrasonic sensor, LED etc. to check for safe distancing in hospital queues

-## ℹ️ Please find photos of project in photo folder
+## ℹ️ Please find photos of project in Photos Folder 📁

 ## Tools used 🚀
 - Arduino Uno